-How to schedule a phase two vaccine on Martha’s Vineyard:
+How to schedule a vaccine on Martha’s Vineyard:

 Saturdays at 8am & again on Mondays at 5pm the vaccine appointment slots for the week will open.
-ALL eligible vaccine candidates will need to sign up through the hospital’s website (or call their hotline to do it by phone 508-684-4500) YOU WILL NOT BE SIGNED UP AUTOMATICALLY by Patient Gateway, like Phase two, group one (75+) patients.
+ALL residents over the age of 12 are now eligible to sign up online.
+Appointments for minors will require permission of a guardian and may have other scheduling stipulations.
+You can also call the MV hospital’s hotline to do it by phone 508-684-4500).
 No one will be signed up automatically for their initial vaccine shot any longer.
 See MVH hospital website to make appointment.
-MV Times article has details about sign-up.

 Call the library for questions or assistance: 508-693-9433 ; or email Nina email@example.com